Georgia Benkart: Education and career

-Benkart received her BS degree summa cum laude from the Ohio State University in 1970 and an MPhil in mathematics from Yale University in 1973.
+Benkart received her BS degree in mathematics summa cum laude from the Ohio State University in 1970 and an MPhil in mathematics from Yale University in 1973.
 She completed her doctoral work at Yale under Nathan Jacobson and wrote a dissertation entitled Inner Ideals and the Structure of Lie Algebras.
 She was awarded a PhD in mathematics from the Yale University in 1974.

 Upon completing her doctoral degree, Benkart began her long career at the University of Wisconsin-Madison, first as a MacDuffee Instructor and eventually as a E. B. Van Vleck Professor of Mathematics until she retired from teaching in 2006.

 She held visiting positions at the Mathematical Sciences Research Institute in Berkeley, California, the Institute for Advanced Study in Princeton, New Jersey, the Aspen Center for Physics, and the University of Virginia.
 During her career, Benkart delivered over 350 invited talks including 3 plenary lectures at the Joint Mathematics Meetings and the Emmy Noether Lecture at the International Congress of Mathematicians in Seoul, South Korea in 2014.